rkyleg/scope/armadillo/doc/settings.md

     - Example: if you have node installed you can set your path to node:
             *run=/home/convolutedlogic/nodejs/bin/node -i*
 - fave
-    - a favorite language and shows up in New menu and on home page
+    - considered a favorite language and shows up in New menu and on home page and HUD
     - this defaults to true (1) if not specified. set to 0 to not show in new menu

 You can also customize the editor settings like theme, showPrintMargin (for Ace Editor) for each language.
 Use the same keys/values as listed for the editor's settings.